Abhisek-Pandey/Smart-Noticeboard/README.md

 </h3>

 ### Overview:
-Display all the Notices on a screen from anywhere with a Telegram channel
+This program runs on the Raspberry-Pi and display all the media file that are been posted in the Telegram channel associated with the raspberry-Pi
 ### Support:
 | Category | Support |
 |--|--|